Azure/autorest.az/doc/how-to-generate.md

     ```

 3. Run the generated command
-    * generate commands are ready to use after add the extension:
+    * Generate commands are ready to use after add the extension:
     ``` bash
     > azdev extension add {service_name}
+    # your command is ready to use now
     ```

-4. [Run the generated test]
+4. Run the generated test
     * run azdev test
     ``` bash
     > azdev test {service_name}